mubashir508/SlidesGenerator/README.md

 # Slides Generator

 Slide Generator is a web application that generates slide content based on user input.
 It utilizes the OpenAI GPT-3.5 language model to generate educational slide content for various grades.
+(Now includes Image Generation)

 ## Features